 Figures in Rand thousand 2020 2019

 Expected, but not yet contracted capital expenditure 169 171 112 846

 Minimum operating lease payments due under IAS 17 in the prior year - as lessee

 - within one year 153 717

 - within two to five years 260 596

-- beyond five years
+beyond five years

 527 159

-EVENTS AFTER REPORTING DATE 22.
-COVID-19
+22. EVENTS AFTER REPORTING DATE COVID-19

 The Group considers information obtained subsequent to the reporting date, in relation to events it knows or should have known and expected eventualities identified as at 31 July 2020, as adjusting subsequent events.
 With regards to financial reporting impacts associated with COVID-19, the key principle is that COVID-19 is considered to be sufficiently prevalent in the Group's major markets at 31 July 2020.
-Therefore, COVID-19 related events that arise in the post balance sheet period, that provide additional information in relation to assets and liabilities in existence at 31 July 2020, have been considered adjusting subsequent events.
-New events which occur after 31 July 2020, which do not relate to existing assets and liabilities related to COVID-19 at the reporting date (such as donations to relief initiatives), are considered to be non-adjusting subsequent events, and these, together with their relating financial effects, have been disclosed to the extent that they are considered to be material.
+Therefore, COVID-19 related events that arise in the post balance sheet period, that provide additional information in relation to assets and liabilities in existence at 31 July 2020, which do not relate to existing assets and liabilities related to COVID-19 at the reporting date (such as donations to relief initiatives), are considered to be non-adjusting subsequent events, and these, together with their relating financial effects, have been disclosed to the extent that they are considered to be material.